The Early Worm Catches The Bird by Chris Green

 I know exactly what’s coming.
 Sir Frank just wants to humiliate me a little more first.
-In fact were the positions reversed, I would probably do the same.
+In fact, were the positions reversed, I would probably do the same.

 Summarily dismissed, I gather up a few belongings from my desk and make my way home.
 Over the next couple of hours, as I listen to the news on the car radio, similar glitches are reported at telecoms firms and at a government base.
-There are it seems a number of people losing their jobs because they were curious of flash drives they found in works canteens, car parks or railway carriages.
+There are it seems a number of people losing their jobs because they were curious about flash drives they found in works canteens, car parks or railway carriages.